munich-quantum-toolkit/predictor/docs/Usage.rst

 To run ``qcompile``, the MQT Predictor framework must be set up.
 How this is properly done is described next.

 First, the to-be-considered quantum devices must be included in the framework.
-Currently, all devices supported by `MQT Bench <https://github.com/cda-tum/mqt-bench>`_ are natively supported.
+All devices supported by `MQT Bench <https://github.com/cda-tum/mqt-bench>`_ are natively supported.
-In case another device shall be considered, it can be added by using a similar format as in MQT Bench but it is not necessary to add it in the repository since it can be directly added to the MQT Predictor framework as follows:

-- Modify in `mqt/predictor/rl/predictorenv.py <https://github.com/munich-quantum-toolkit/predictor/tree/main/src/mqt/predictor/rl/predictorenv.py>`_. the line where ``mqt.bench.devices.get_device_by_name`` is used.
-- Modify in `mqt/predictor/ml/predictor.py <https://github.com/munich-quantum-toolkit/predictor/tree/main/src/mqt/predictor/ml/predictor.py>`_. the lines where ``mqt.bench.devices.*`` are used.
-- Follow the same data format as defined in `mqt.bench.devices.device.py <https://github.com/cda-tum/mqt-bench/tree/main/src/mqt/bench/devices/device.py>`_
+Furthermore, a custom device can be added to the framework as long as it is provided as a Qiskit Target object.

-Second, for each supported device, a respective reinforcement learning model must be trained.
+Second, for each device, a respective reinforcement learning model must be trained.
 This is done by running the following command based on the training data in the form of quantum circuits provided as qasm files in `mqt/predictor/rl/training_data/training_circuits <https://github.com/munich-quantum-toolkit/predictor/tree/main/src/mqt/predictor/rl/training_data/training_circuits>`_: